Exceptions to the Right to a Personal Budget

 Your child or young person must be given an indication of the total amount needed to secure the provision specified in their EHC plan.
 The Local Authority should agree how the provision will be secured through the personal budget.
 This will help you or your young person to decide if they want the personal budget to be allocated to them.

-If you decide for your child, or your young person decides to receive their personal budget through Direct Payments, the Local Authority must identify the agreed provision in a written letter of notice.
+If you decide for your child, or if the young person decides to receive their personal budget through Direct Payments, the Local Authority must identify the agreed provision in a written letter of notice.
 They must also make sure that the total amount agreed provides for all provisions necessary to meet your child or young person’s needs.
+If you get in touch with our friendly team, we can offer legal advice about how it all works.

 Difference between Direct Payments and a Personal Budget